CONTAINING THE WHOLE SCIENCE OF GOVERNMENT

 A constitution is not a thing in name only, but in fact.
 It has not an ideal, but a real existence; and wherever it cannot be produced in visible form, there is none.
 A constitution is a thing antecedent to a government, and a government is only the creature of a constitution.
 The constitution is not the act of its government, but of the people constituting a government....A constitution, therefore, is to a government, what the laws made afterwards by that government are to a court of judicature.

-from the Declaration of the Rights of Man and of Citizens:
+Declaration of the Rights of Man and of Citizens:

 I. Men are born, and always continue, free, and equal in respect of their rights.
 Civil distinctions, therefore, can be founded only on public utility.